MercersKitchen/Music-Player-App-20240904-P4-github.io/README.md

     - What is current state of missed HW, assessment, redo's, and make-up grades
     - How can parents help vs. confronting teachers
     - student is one who knows and has responsibility, send email, help son-daughter send email

+---

+Paper folding basic music buttons - incredible activity
+- takes two days
+- demonstrates padding and symmetry
+- demonstrates paper folding to 1/4
+- abstract to any fraction or percent (100 folds in an axis)

+Students need to practice paper folding to know how to compare sides

+Students need to repetition to even learn this style of paper folding

+Visual students are repeating the Google Prorotyping video to visualize what they want to happen

+---